 The editorial office reserves the right to request that professional scientific editing services be used at the expense of the author in order to improve the quality of the writing in some cases.
 Use of these services does not guarantee acceptance for publication.
 See section III below.

 1. Cover Letter.
 The cover letter should indicate why the paper should be published, why it is especially appropriate for TOHM, and how it adds to the published literature on the topic.
 In the cover letter, the author must confirm the following: all authors have read and approved the manuscript; the paper has not been published previously; and it is not under consideration for publication elsewhere.

 If authorship is attributed to a group, all members of the group must meet the full criteria and requirements for authorship.
 The group must designate one or more individuals as authors or members of a writing group who meet full authorship criteria and requirements, and who take responsibility for the group.
 In this case, the other group members are not listed as authors but may be listed in an acknowledgment at the end of the manuscript.
 For the criteria to be considered an acceptable research group, please see Flanagin A, Fontanarosa PB, DeAngelis CD.
 Authorship for research groups.
 JAMA 2002;288:3166-3168.

 If authorship is attributed to a group, the corresponding author must state in the cover letter that (1) the author has full access to the data, (2) has the right to publish all the data, and (3) has had the right to obtain independent statistical analyses of the data.

-2. Manuscript (text) including tables.
+2. Manuscript (text, with numbered lines) including tables.
 See sections V and VI below.